-Learn how to help finance your education at John Cabot University through student loan options.
+Learn how to help finance your education at John Cabot University through student loan options, such as U.S. Federal Direct Student Loans, U.S. private student loans, Italian private loans and international government funded loans and grants.
 Please read all of the information carefully and do not hesitate to contact the Office of Financial Aid for any questions or concerns!

 JCU participates in the U.S. Title IV Loan Program for Federal Direct Subsidized/Unsubsidized Loans and Parent PLUS loans.
 If you are a United States citizen, or a eligible non-citizen, enrolled in an associate, undergraduate or graduate program at John Cabot University you may be eligible to borrow U.S. Federal Direct Loans.

 To apply for Federal Direct Loans (Subsidized, Unsubsidized and/or PLUS loans), you must complete and submit the Free Application for Federal Student Aid (FAFSA), and include JCU's School Code, G33293, on the application.
 Once completed, a copy of the Student Aid Report (SAR) is sent directly to the Office of Financial Aid, electronically.

 New FAFSA application must be submitted for each year of study before any Federal Student Aid can be awarded.
 You may begin to fill out your FAFSA for the upcoming academic year on October 1st.

 - October 1st: FAFSA application opens on www.fafsa.ed.gov

 - June 30th: Financial Aid Package paperwork & online loan procedures due